adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 When looking at the number of master moves played and player rating, the relationship is greatly diminished compared to the Blitz section.
 This confirms the trend in the prior regression.

 To a non-chess player this relationship might be very unexpected.
-If opening moves are typically memorized, why are players have trouble playing Book moves or Master moves?
+If opening moves are typically memorized, why are players not playing Book moves or Master moves just like in blitz?
 In the Discussion section, I will explore this finding more.

 ## Discussion

 In the Analysis, I looked at relationship of moves played from an Opening Book and Master Games and player rating for Blitz and Bullet time formats.
 I verified that player ratings were representative and normally distributed, matching what I expected.
-Additionally, I verified that there was a downward trend of Book and Master moves featured past the limited set of first moves.
+Additionally, I verified that there was a downward trend of Book and Master moves featured past the limited set of first moves, as expected.

-In the Blitz regression analysis, a weak positive connection between the number of Book moves and rating was present.
-And a strong positive connection existed between the number of Master moves and rating.
+In the Blitz regression analysis, a weak positive relationship between the number of Book moves and rating was present.
+And a strong positive relationship existed between the number of Master moves and rating.
 There are two possible ways to interpret this result.

 1. Strong players can generally find the top moves that Masters play.
 2. Strong players are using moves from a database of Master games to improve.

 There is probably a mix of both going here.
 Good moves are objectively good in perfect information game like Chess and players are looking at what others are doing to improve their game.

-In the Bullet regression analysis, a weak negative negative connection between the number of Book moves and rating was present.
-And a weak positive connection existed between the number of Master moves and rating.
+In the Bullet regression analysis, a weak negative negative relationship between the number of Book moves and rating was present.
+And a weak positive relationship existed between the number of Master moves and rating.
 This was an unexpected result.
-Avid online chess players will tell you that Bullet Chess is a fundamentally different game than Blitz Chess.
+Many online chess players will tell you that Bullet Chess is a fundamentally different game than Blitz Chess.
 Many games are won or lost on time, not checkmate.
 This favors the player who can play faster, not better.
 To increase the amount of time your opponent consumes per move, players try to complicate the position and throw unusual moves at their opponent.

 In the recent [IM not a GM tournament](https://www.chess.com/article/view/2021-im-not-a-gm-speed-chess-championship), [International Master(IM) Levy Rozman recounts his opening preparation for the bullet section consisted of the unusual move 1.b3](https://youtu.be/C3QlcE55VUo?t=794), featured below.